 As a result of the conducted calculations and stress tests, a conclusion could be made that the Bank has sufficient capital to meet the regulatory requirements as well as a sufficient capital buffer to meet a more risk-sensitive environment.
-Although in the pessimistic scenario, profitability indicators deteriorate sharply, the Bank's capital and liquidity position remains stable and the Bank is able to meet a sharp deterioration in the operating environment.
-In this respect, the stress tests results show that further allocation of additional capital is not needed to cover unforeseen negative events in the operational environment.
+Although in the pessimistic scenario, profitability indicators deteriorate sharply, the Bank's capital and liquidity position remains stable, the Bank continues to generate sufficient profitability and is able to meet a sharp deterioration in the operating environment.